MRaghad/Final_Project_4052/README.md

 # Final_Project_4052
 This repo contains all rcode and output used for my STAT4052 final project.
 The code and outputs are listed as files in the main branch landing page.
-The rmd files are in the rmd_files folder also in the main branch.

 Thank you for reading!